 The Report Log tracks the progress and status of scheduled reports, or reports that are running in the background.
-Using the Report Log, you can quickly determine whether or not reports have been successfully generated.
+Using the Report Log, you can quickly determine whether reports are successfully generated.
 If they have not, then you can use the log to determine why report generation failed.